contao/docs/docs/manual/layout/theme-manager/manage-page-layouts.en.md

 ## Column configuration

-Up to three columns are available by default.
+By default, up to three columns are available.
 You can specify the width of the left or right column, the main column adjusts automatically.

 **Columns**: Here you select the number of columns in your page layout.